jonlpersson/ed-latimore/site/_posts/2021-12-08-how-often-do-couples-fight.md

 In this article, we’ll dive into the deeper reasons couples fight and how much fighting you should really be worried about.

-{% include widgets/toc.html heading="How often do couples fight" list-items="How much fighting is too much, Problems you can&rsquo;t get over, Arguments styles that hurt your relationship, Arguments styles that build your relationship, The no.1 thing you must have for it to work" list-ids="what-is-a-healthy-amount-of-fighting, fundamental-differences, destructive-disagreements, constructive-disagreements, the-secret-to-great-relationships" %}
+{% include widgets/toc.html heading="How often do couples fight" list-items="How much fighting is too much, Problems you can’t get over, Arguments styles that hurt your relationship, Arguments styles that build your relationship, The no.1 thing you must have for it to work" list-ids="what-is-a-healthy-amount-of-fighting, fundamental-differences, destructive-disagreements, constructive-disagreements, the-secret-to-great-relationships" %}

 ## What is a healthy amount of fighting?